hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 </small>

 note:
-But there are differences!
+Well, there are differences.

+**cancellation**
+`ExecutorService.invokeAll(...)` doesn't support cancellation.
-**ExecutorService.invokeAll(...) doesn't support cancellation** it can only wait until all tasks are finished (exceptionally).
+It can only wait until all tasks have finished (exceptionally).

 **Time Elapsed:** `52:00`.